yaq-project/yaq-python/README.md

 Each of these projects is distributed as a separate package.

-These core packages are kept in one repository primarily such that, when needed, changes can be made simulatiously to multiple packages whithout breaking tests.
+These core packages are kept in one repository primarily such that, when needed, changes can be made simultaneously to multiple packages without breaking tests.

 Repository maintainers:
 - [Kyle Sunden](https://github.com/ksunden)